wallandall/idea-tracker/README.md

   - Defines the URL for MongoDB
 - NODE_ENV
   - The Node Environment eg: production, test or development
+- SECRET
+  - Secret used to generate sessions

 ## To to run the program type the below command from the application directory